pingcap/docs-cn/system-variables.md

 - Determines whether to enable [Prepared Plan Cache](/sql-prepared-plan-cache.md).
 When it is enabled, the execution plans of `Prepare` and `Execute` are cached so that the subsequent executions skip optimizing the execution plans, which brings performance improvement.
 - This setting was previously a `tidb.toml` option (`prepared-plan-cache.enabled`), but changed to a system variable starting from TiDB v6.1.0.

+### tidb_enable_prepared_plan_cache_memory_monitor <span class="version-mark">New in v6.4.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Default value： `ON`
+- This variable controls whether to count the memory consumed by the execution plans cached in the Prepared Plan Cache.
+For details, see [Memory management of Prepared Plan Cache](/sql-prepared-plan-cache.md#memory-management-of-prepared-plan-cache).

 ### tidb_enable_pseudo_for_outdated_stats <span class="version-mark">New in v5.3.0</span>

 - Scope: SESSION | GLOBAL